tudelft3d/val3dity/docs/index.rst

   - ``<gml:MultiSolid>``
   - ``<gml:CompositeSolid>``

+Unlike many other validation tools in 3D GIS, inner rings in polygons/surfaces are supported, and so are cavities in solids (also called voids or inner shells).
 However, as is the case for CityGML, only planar and linear primitives are allowed: no curves or spheres or other parametrically-modelled primitives are supported (and there is no plan to do so!).

 val3dity accepts as input: